ly0va/beastvault/README.md

 ### Planned

-- [ ] Local library support for homebrew stat blocks to seach over
+- [ ] Local library support for homebrew stat blocks to search over
+- [ ] Filtering and sorting via Bases
 - [ ] "Summon" buttons for adversaries/environments that might summon others
 - [ ] Ability to mark adversaries with conditions (e.g. Vulnerable, Restrained)